Fall 2025: Queer Fibre Arts News Roundup

 Rockland Community College brought panels back for the first time since 2013, while the University of San Francisco's Thacher Gallery featured five blocks alongside archival materials from the GLBT Historical Society.
 The Daily Illini covered "Rainbow Reflections" at the Spurlock Museum, which wove together AIDS Memorial panels with LGBTQ+ textile artifacts through November 9.

-Looking back to May but gaining renewed coverage this fall, the ACLU's "Freedom to Be" Trans Quilt continues to make waves.
-The 9,000 square-foot installation featuring 250+ panels celebrating transgender freedom represents one of the largest trans-affirming textile projects ever created.
+Looking back to May but gaining renewed coverage this fall, the ACLU's "Freedom to Be" Trans Quilt is still touring.
+The 9,000 square-foot installation featuring 250+ panels celebrating transgender freedom is one of the largest trans-focused textile projects to date.

 In Indianapolis, artist Quinn Tailor's QLT GEN Project will unveil five intergenerational LGBTQ+ quilts on November 21 at Irvington Vinyl & Books.
 Supported by The Andy Warhol Foundation, the project dedicates quilts to different generations while exploring how queer identity shifts across time.

-Beyond museums and monuments, queer fiber arts thrived at the community level this fall.
+Some of the best stuff this fall happened outside museums.
 GSAFE Wisconsin launched their 2025 Quilt & Fiber Art Auction (November 25 - December 2) with the powerful theme "When We Create, We Resist," supporting LGBTQ+ youth in schools.

 Up North Pride in Michigan hosted regular fiber arts meetups throughout the fall, while Boston Fiber Company continued bi-monthly "Queer Fiber Crafts" gatherings.
-These community spaces transform traditional craft circles into sites of queer world-building and mutual support.
+They're quilting circles that also happen to be organizing spaces.

-The Berkeley Public Library's "Transmissions Quilts" exhibition (which ran through June but influenced fall programming) demonstrated how libraries are becoming vital spaces for queer textile activism.
-The project, featuring work from 150+ trans and nonbinary artists, inspired similar community programs nationwide.
+The Berkeley Public Library's "Transmissions Quilts" exhibition (which ran through June but influenced fall programming) showed what happens when libraries make room for textile activism.
+The project featured work from over 150 trans and nonbinary artists.

-The fall also brought important academic discourse on queer craft.
+Some academic work worth reading from this fall.
 Adan Jerreat-Poole's article "Scraps, Scrappiness, Scrapper: Crafting/Coding as Disabled Feminist (World)Making" in Catalyst: Feminism, Theory, Technoscience (October 16) explores how disabled queer feminist creators use textile work to challenge ableist narratives and build community access.

-The Journal of Design History published a review of Daniel Fountain's "Crafted with Pride, Queer Craft and Activism in Contemporary Britain," examining how "craftivism" transforms traditional understandings of craft from passive to powerfully political.
+The Journal of Design History published a review of Daniel Fountain's "Crafted with Pride, Queer Craft and Activism in Contemporary Britain," on how craft becomes political action.

 With everything going on in the world right now the resurgence of queer fiber arts feels both timely and necessary.